 The amount of radiation used in a cone beam scan is significantly less than that of a fan beam image.
 This is because the hospital CAT scan requires more radiation to get the resolution needed to accurately look at soft tissues.
 The cone beam scan uses slightly more radiation than a traditional two-dimensional panoramic X-ray that dentists have been using for decades.
 The images that a cone beam produces take the place of many other radiographic images that the two-dimensional panoramic image cannot produce.
 Overall, the amount of radiation that a patient is exposed to with a cone beam machine will be significantly less than other radiograph technology.

 Being able to look at the hard tissues inside the mouth, face and neck with a three-dimensional image is revolutionary from both a diagnostic and a surgical point of view.
-With this information, it is possible for our dentist to see dental root fractures, extra root canals, nerves in the bone, sinuses, depressions, pathology and anatomy in a way that we have never been able to do.
+With this information, it is possible for our dentists to see dental root fractures, extra root canals, nerves in the bone, sinuses, depressions, pathology and anatomy in a way that we have never been able to do.

 This means that toothaches that were one nondiagnosable with traditional two-dimensional X-rays are now possible to evaluate and treat.
 There is nothing more frustrating to a patient than to see a dentist for a toothache and not find anything wrong on the X-ray.
-Now, Dr. Grant Brough can see every part of every tooth and diagnose dental problems like never before.
+Now, Dr. Grant Brough and Dr. Spencer Pugmire can see every part of every tooth and diagnose dental problems like never before.

 We can also use cone beam technology to diagnose cancer and pathology in a revolutionary way.
 This means that malignant oral cancer can be located much sooner, which will enable our doctor to provide early treatment and increase your chances of a successful recovery.